 - Must not create obnoxious orders

 As always, it’s crucial to check with your carrier to see if your reptile can be shipped or not.
 Some carriers restrict certain reptiles, while others accept them for shipment.
 For example, USPS prohibits shipping turtles, but you can ship turtles with either UPS or FedEx.

 Packaging properly is crucial when it comes to shipping reptiles, no matter which shipping carrier you choose.
 The packaging should obviously be constructed to protect your animals from being crushed or damaged during transit, as well as prevent them from escaping.
 Here’s a quick list of USPS’ packaging requirements, which are generally good guidelines to abide by for shipping with any carrier:

-- Containers must be made of minimum 275-pound corrugated, double-wall, weather resistant fiberboard.
+- Containers must be made of a minimum of 275-pound corrugated, double-wall, weather-resistant fiberboard.

 - Containers must provide adequate ventilation for the animal(s) at all times